 As one of the high-risk elements of electrical equipment, care, installation, and maintenance of extension leads is essential.
-Ideally, they should never be relied on as a permanent electrical feature, and should only be considered as a temporary arrangement for power.
+Ideally, they should never be relied on as a permanent electrical feature and should only be considered as a temporary arrangement for power.
 Extension leads need to be run around walls and the back of desks as opposed to across workspaces to reduce the risk of accidents.
-For outdoor workspaces, heavy-duty extension cords need to be used instead of domestic version, and all wet/damp areas need to be avoided.
+For outdoor workspaces, heavy-duty extension cords need to be used instead of the domestic version, and all wet/damp areas need to be avoided.
 If your regular checks of electrical equipment reveal that there is damage or wear to an extension lead, then it must be replaced as soon as possible.

 Lighting and Heating

 There are some key areas to be aware of when it comes to basic heat and lighting in the workplace.
 One of the riskiest lighting types that are commonly found in workplaces is halogen lamps.
 These should be replaced with safer options.
 You should also ensure that: